What's involved in an interview shoot?

 What should I talk about?

-We'd strongly recommend telling an entertaining story.
+I'd strongly recommend telling an entertaining story.
 You could also give an overview of what you do and why.

 What's a good location for the shoot?